edrewitz/pyclimo/README.md

     'hgt' - Geopotential Height at a specific level

     'rhum' - Relative Humidity at a specific level

-    'shum' - Specific Humidity at a specific level

     'omega' - Vertical Velocity at a specific level